graelo/tmux-backup/README.md

 - `prefix + b + l` to show the simple catalog
 - `prefix + b + L` to show the detailed catalog (adds the filesize, version & content columns)

-Both of them will open a tmux popup.
+Both of these bindings will open a tmux popup showing the catalog content.

 ### Save the current tmux environment